sy-permana/sy-fancy-todo/server/README.md

 **Show All User's Todos**
 ---
-  Returns all todo List as array of object.
+  Returns all todo List as array of object. ordered by status, false first.

 * **URL**